 Cruise lines' private islands offer passengers much more than just a day at the beach.
 The exclusive destinations are some of the favorite ports of call for cruisers, who are the only ones who get to enjoy the water parks and zip lines, and snorkel and kayak in the crystal waters.
-Here’s what you need to know about six private Caribbean escapes:
+Here’s what you need to know about seven private Bahamian and Caribbean escapes:

 Island: Castaway Cay

 There is plenty to do for both kids and adults on Disney’s Castaway Cay in the Bahamas.
 Families can play on the beach with costumed characters, splash around at the Pelican Plunge water slide and floating play area, feed the stingrays at the Stingray Adventure, and rent gear, like snorkel kits, kayaks, and inner tubes.
 Buckets and beach toys are also available for purchase on the island, so there's no need to pack your own.

 Those looking for some adults-only time should head to Serenity Bay on the northwest end of the island, where you can rent a private cabana and enjoy an open-air massage.
 The activities are spread over 55 developed acres, and trams take cruise passengers from place to place.

 Royal Caribbean and Celebrity cruise ships anchor off CocoCay and tender passengers to the Bahamian island, owned by Royal Caribbean Cruises.
 The 140-acre isle gives passengers a fun-filled beach break — and then some.
 Nature lovers can hike trails that run the length and width of the island.
 Back in (and on) the water, activities include a floating playground, plus scuba diving, snorkeling, kayaking, parasailing, and wave runner tours.
 A must-do is a plunge down the tallest waterslide in North America.